 During an IRE, a doctor applies the American Medical Association’s (AMA) guidelines to determine if the injured worker is more than 35 percent disabled.
 If the doctor concludes that the worker is less than 35 percent disabled, then the injured worker’s benefits are capped at 500 weeks.

 Doctors had been using the current 6th edition of the AMA’s guidelines for evaluation, based on the law’s directive that they use the “most recent edition” of those guidelines.
-The recent court case determined that use of the “most recent edition” is unconstitutional because the guidelines were developed by a private company (the AMA) and not by a state agency, and because the guidelines haven’t been reviewed in nearly two decades.
+A recent court case determined that use of the “most recent edition” is unconstitutional because the guidelines were developed by a private company (the AMA) and not by a state agency, and because the guidelines haven’t been reviewed in nearly two decades.
 It is a violation of the constitution to give a private company the authority to determine how injured workers are evaluated under the law with no government oversight.

 Ready to Get Help?